HughP/dnj-corpus/README.md

 4. Surnames are not capitalized as is the custom in French literature.
 5. Uppercase can be used as a style choice in titles of creative works, much as is the case in many languages.
 6. Tone marks preceding words (stems [a-zA-Z]) do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.

-##### Unicode PUA reliance

-Some texts have relied on Unicode PUA code points (U+E000..U+F8FF).
-All Dan texts, should be checked for PUA characters.
-Known used characters have been:

-* Usage of U+F173 COMBINING MACRON-GRAVE.
-U+F173 was deprecated because the character was added to Unicode 5.0 as U+1DC6.
-There are 22 occurrences in a toolbox file which is not part of this corpus.

 ##### Punctuation